sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ## 7. Functions
 Functions are a core part of Scala's architecture; they let us abstract methods in multiple ways.
 Functions possess a wide variety of properties and can be often declared using combinations of [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) components.

-A function in Scala is defined using the keyword `def`
+A function in Scala is defined using the keyword `def`.

+There are 3 main types of functions:
+- Named functions without arguments
+- Named functions with arguments
+- Anonymous functions

 ### 7.1 Functions without arguments
 As we've already seen, functions in Scala can be declared without any argument: